Master's Programme in Economics

 Application and registration

-Information about the date and time for the mandatory registration meeting will be sent out to admitted students via e-mail.
-Non-EU students will be informed by e-mail in May.
-EU and Swedish students will be informed by e-mail/regular post in July.
+Information about the dates and times for the mandatory registration meeting will be sent out to admitted students via email.
+Non-EU students will be informed by email in May.
+EU and Swedish students will be informed by email in July.

 Selection process